A Nightmare on Elm Street: Music

 The film score was written by composer Charles Bernstein and first released in 1984 on label Varèse Sarabande.
 The label re-released the soundtrack in 2015 in an 8-CD box for the franchise soundtracks excluding the remake and again in 2016 in the 12-CD box Little Box of Horror with various other horror film scores.
 Bernstein's film score was also re-released in 2017, along with the soundtracks of the first seven films, on the label Death Waltz Recording Company in another 8-LP vinyl box set named A Nightmare On Elm Street: Box Of Souls.
 In 2017 and 2019, the label also released standalone extended versions of the soundtrack with many snippets that were left out of the original releases.

 Freddy's theme song

 The lyrics for Freddy's theme song, sung by the jumprope children throughout the series and based on "One, Two, Buckle My Shoe", was already written and included in the script when Bernstein started writing the soundtrack, while the melody for it was not set by Bernstein, but by Heather Langenkamp's boyfriend and soon-to-be husband at the time, Alan Pasqua, who was a musician himself.
 Bernstein integrated Pasqua's contribution into his soundtrack as he saw fit.
 One of the three girls who recorded the vocal part of the theme was Robert Shaye's then-14-year-old daughter.

-Per the script, the lyrics are as follows: